 Employers like you will hope that you never have to attend an employment tribunal.
-Avoiding litigation is the principle goal, and this is precisely why Employer Advice are on-hand to support employers with your compliance.
+Avoiding litigation is the principal goal, and this is precisely why Employer Advice is on-hand to support employers with your compliance.
 Should an instance arise, however, where you are going to be going to an employment tribunal, you need to follow...

 Employers like you will hope that you never have to attend an employment tribunal.
-Avoiding litigation is the principle goal, and this is precisely why Employer Advice are on-hand to support employers with your compliance.
+Avoiding litigation is the principal goal, and this is precisely why Employer Advice is on-hand to support employers with your compliance.

 Should an instance arise, however, where you are going to be going to an employment tribunal, you need to follow the right steps.
-By doing so, you can reach the best solution for your business.
+By doing so, you can reach the best solution for your business and maintain legal compliance .

 Losing at employment tribunals can be a costly business.
 You might have to pay significant costs in compensation and risk losing staff as well as reputation.